fvaleri/strimzi-debugging/sessions/006/README.md

 pvc-ca348d35-f466-446e-9f93-e3c15722d214   20Gi       RWO            Retain           Bound    test/data-my-cluster-kafka-2-new                                     ocs-external-storagecluster-ceph-rbd            44s
 ```

-Copy all broker data from the old volumes to the new volumes using a maintenance pod.
+Copy all broker data from the old volumes to the new volumes spinning up a maintenance pod.
-Note that these commands may take some time, depending on the amount of data to copy.
+Note that the following commands may take some time, depending on the amount of data they have to copy.

 ```sh
 $ for pod in $KAFKA_PODS; do